-Contract semantics, as proposed in [P2900R5], already comprise a set of 4 semantics - ignore, enforce, observe, and quick_enforce (the former "Louis semantic").
+Contract semantics, as proposed in [P2900R10], already comprise a set of 4 semantics - ignore, enforce, observe, and quick\enforce (the former "Louis semantic").
 Several new semantics are quite likely to be proposed in the foreseeable future.
-As can be currently seen with the "Louis semantic" which took a while plus some considerable discussion to finally be named quick_enforce, deciding upon proper naming of such semantics often incurs considerable difficulties.
+As can be currently seen with the "Louis semantic" which took a while plus some considerable discussion to finally be named quick\enforce (see [P3191R0] and [P3226R0]), deciding upon proper naming of such semantics often incurs considerable difficulties.
 This is spurred by the justified fear of an increasing number of contract semantics posing ever more challenges to the intuitive grasp of their meaning by the C++ community and even by WG21 members.
+The outcome of this process may often be a semantic name which does not necessarily induce easy intuition of the properties of said semantic.

-We therefore propose a different way of defining contract semantics, which would address the issues described above and even the design of new contract semantics.
+We therefore propose a different way of defining contract semantics, which would address the issue of semantic properties intuition and possibly also aid in the discovery of new contract semantics.